nguyensmai/KeraalDataset/doc/readme_files_format.txt

 3. OpenPose

 3.1.
-Coco Model for OpenPose
+Coco_18 Model for OpenPose
-The OpenPose skeleton used is the COCO model, from which we have recorded the following joints:
+The OpenPose skeleton used is the COCO_18 model as in https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/5e57c2d0181dca49095b0853a2421fa310b77f03/src/openpose/pose/poseParameters.cpp, from which we have recorded the following joints:
-0. Head
+0. Nose
-1. mShoulder
+1. Neck
 2. rShoulder
 3. rElbow
 4. rWrist